georgematheos/vs-app-backend/api.md

 This must include a valid JWT (javascript web token) in the header labeled `x-auth-token`.
 This JWT must be valid for the person specified in the request body as by `visitorUsername`.

+Note: if a visitations session has not been ended by 15 minutes after the latest time on a day when visitations are allowed, the session will automatically end.
+If this happens, a field called `automaticallyEnded` on the [visitations object](#visitationsObject) will have the value `true`.

 ##### Request body (JSON):
 * `visitorUsername`: The username of the visitor initiating Vs.  Must be a student's username.
 * `hostUsername`: The username of the host the visitor is initiating Vs with.
 Must be a boarding student's username.